-This article presents the first record of CCC in the Dolomites which in contrast to many studies from Central European caves, 410 formed not during a major climate warming but within a prominent stadial.
-These deposits indicate sustained negative temperatures very close to ~0°C between ~12.6 and ~12.2 ka BP at about 50 m below the surface, initiating the slow freezing of dripwater-induced meltwater pockets in perennial cave ice.
-Combined with a thermal model the high-elevation setting of this cave suggests a ≤5°C drop in MAAT compared to today, incompatible with extreme winter cooling during the YD.
-CCC formation during the early YD requires autumn to early winter snowfall forming a sufficiently thick and stable snow cover 415 insulating the ground from the winter cold.
+This article presents the first record of CCCs in the Dolomites, which, in contrast to many studies from central European caves, formed not during a major climate warming but within a prominent stadial.
+These deposits indicate sustained negative temperatures very close to $\sim 0^{\circ}$ C between $\sim$ 12.6 and $\sim$ 12.2 ka at about 50 m below the surface, initiating the slow freezing of drip-water-induced meltwater pockets in perennial cave ice.
+Combined with a thermal model the high-elevation setting of this cave suggests a $\leq$ 5 °C drop in MAAT compared to today, incompatible with extreme winter cooling during the YD.
+CCC formation during the early YD requires autumn to early winter snowfall, forming sufficiently thick and stable snow cover that insulates the ground from the winter cold.
 CCC formation during the early YD coincided with the maximum YD extent of Alpine glaciers, consistent with abundant snowfall in autumn and winter and with decreased summer temperatures.
-Using a 0.3-4.0°C cooling for the short and mild early YD summers as suggested by data-model comparison studies (Heiri et al., 2014b; Schenk et al., 2018), mean January air temperatures at this aAlpine site were most likely not colder than -13.7°C. Seasonal temperature differences between early YD summers and winters were therefore up to 5.47°C larger than during the Allerød.
-420 The Th data provide strong evidence that CCC formation at ~12.2 ka occurred in response to climate change associated with the mid-YD transition.
-CCC formation at this high-Aalpine cave advocates for a small atmospheric warming (i.e. +1°C in MAAT) and a reduction in fall precipitation in the late YD.
-We propose a shift from snow-rich early YD towards snow-poor late YD autumns and early winters, which is consistent with the retreat of YD glaciers in the Alps and thean increase in rock 425 glacier activity.
+Using a 0.3-4.0 °C cooling for the short and mild early YD summers as suggested by data-model comparison studies (Heiri et al., 2014a; Schenk et al., 2018), mean January air temperatures at this Alpine site were most likely not colder than -13.7 °C. Seasonal temperature differences between early YD summers and winters were therefore up to 5.4 °C larger than during the Allerød.

-CCCsCCC are a novel paleopalaeoclimate archive allowing to precisely constrain permafrost thawing events in the past.
-Our study demonstrates that CCCsCCC can also provide quantitative constraints on paleopalaeotemperature and seasonally resolved precipitation changes.
+The Th data provide strong evidence that CCC formation at $\sim 12.2$ ka occurred in response to climate change associated with the mid-YD transition.
+CCC formation at this high-Alpine cave advocates for a small atmospheric warming (i.e. +1 °C in MAAT) and a reduction in fall precipitation in the late YD.
+We propose a shift from snow-rich early YD towards snow-poor late YD autumns and early winters, which is consistent with the retreat of YD glaciers in the Alps and the increase in rock glacier activity.

-Code and data availability
+CCCs are a novel palaeoclimate archive allowing us to precisely constrain permafrost thawing events in the past.
+Our study demonstrates that CCCs can also provide quantitative constraints on palaeotemperature and seasonally resolved precipitation changes.

-The code for the 1d heat-flow model is available online (https://zenodo.org/record/3982221).
-Data is included in Tables 1 and 2 and additionally given in Supplementary Table 1.
+Code and data availability.
+The code for the 1D heat-flow model is available online (https://doi.org/10.5281/zenodo.3982221; Jarosch, 2020).
+Data are included in Tables 1 and 2 and additionally given in Supplement Table S1.